ROMAN CATHOLIC DIOCESE OF CALGARY

 • 3-2-1 Penguins! is from the makers of Veggie Tales and tells stories about Christian morality.

 • Animated Stories from the New Testament is a cartoon series from animators who worked with the Walt Disney Corporation.
-SEARCH FOR IT IN AVAILABLE FORMATS AND AT VARIOUS SERVICES
+Search for it in available formats and at various services.

 • Animated Stories from the Old Testament is a cartoon series from animators who worked with the Walt Disney Corporation.
-SEARCH FOR IT IN AVAILABLE FORMATS AND AT VARIOUS SERVICES
+Search for it in available formats and at various services.

 • Old Testament Stories is another retelling of Bible stories in cartoon form.
-This could be used for ages 12-18.
-A warning that the holy Tetragrammaton name for God is used in the film.
-For clarification, click here to see the following from the Vatican regarding Norms on the use of the holy Tetragrammaton.
-This could be used for children up to the age of 18.
+It could be used for children between the ages of 12 and 18.
+A warning that the holy Tetragrammaton (the Four Letter Word) Holy Name for God is used in the film.

-• The Greatest Adventure Stories from the Bible places contemporary fictional characters into popular Bible stories such as Jonah, Esther and Ruth.
+• The Greatest Adventure Stories from the Bible places contemporary fictional characters into popular Bible stories, such as Jonah, Esther and Ruth.
 This could be used for children up to the age of 18.
-SEARCH FOR IT IN AVAILABLE FORMATS AND AT VARIOUS SERVICES
+Search for it in available formats and at various services.

 AGES 12-18